-Please reach us at customerservices@willwarden.co.uk if you cannot find an answer to your question.
+Please reach us at customerservices@willwarden.co.uk or 01225 258911 if you cannot find an answer to your question.

-We specialise in Will and Lasting Powers of Attorney drafting, so you are in safe hands
+We specialise in Will and Lasting Powers of Attorney drafting, so you are in safe hands.

 Your Will lets you decide what happens to your money, property and possessions after your death.
 If you make a will you can also make sure you do not pay more Inheritance Tax than you need to.